juniorgasparotto/SysCommand/documentation/en.md

 _Comments:_

-* For properties, the **positional input** is disabled by default, to enable him use the command property `Command.EnablePositionalArgs` .
+* For properties, the **positional input** is disabled by default, to enable this feature, use the `Command.EnablePositionalArgs` configuration.
-* For methods that kind of input is enabled by default, to disable it see in the [Using positional inputs](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-positional-inputs)topic.
+* For the methods, this kind of input is enabled by default, to disable it see in the [Using positional inputs](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-positional-inputs)topic.

 ## <a name="input-actions" />`Actions`

-`actions`Those are reserved words to perform a particular action on your application.
+Are reserved words to perform a particular action on your application.
 They don't need any suffix as with the `arguments` , just using them directly in your input.
-A good `action` example are the `git` features as:
+Its use is similar to the way we use git resources, see:

 ```
 git add -A;
 git commit -m "comments"
 ```

-Where `add` `commit` would be the name of the and `actions` and `-A` and `-m` their respective `arguments` .
+Where `add` `commit` would be the name and of actions and `-A` `-m` their respective arguments and.

-Programmatically, the `actions` are derived from `methods` .
+Programmatically, the actions are derived from the methods.

 ### <a name="using-the-multi-action-feature" />Multi-action

 The multi-action feature allows you to be able to shoot more than one `action` on the same input.
-By default it comes enabled and if you find it unnecessary for your context so I just shut it off.
+By default, it comes enabled and if you find it unnecessary then just shut it off.
 It is important to note that the resource [Historical management arguments](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#argument-history-manager) will crash if it does.

 Another important point is the need to "escape" your input if the value that you want to enter conflicts with a name of a `action` .
-That goes for `arguments` values from properties or `arguments` from parameters.
+This rule holds true for values of arguments of any kind (properties or parameters).

 **Example:**